typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-import-type-side-effects.md

 import 'mod';
 ```

-For some rare cases, this may be desirable - but for many cases you will not want to leave behind an unnecessary side effect import.
+For the rare case of needing to import for side effects, this may be desirable - but for most cases you will not want to leave behind an unnecessary side effect import.

 ## Examples